-As stated in Section 13.2.2 (a) in Volume 5 and Section 15.2.2 (a) in Volume 8, the uThukela Primary Catchment was not part of the DWS 2016 study to determine the Ecological Reserve and Resource Quality Objectives.
-The Department of Water and Sanitation commissioned the water resource classification study of the entire uThukela catchment in February 2020.
+The Department of Water and Sanitation commissioned the water resource classification study of the entire uThukela catchment in February 2020 and this study was finished in 2021.
+The Water Resource Classes and Resource Quality Objectives for the uThukela Catchment have been published in the Government Gazette No. 48187 dated 10 March 2023, Government Notice No. 3141.
 The classification of water resources aims to ensure that a balance is reached between the need to protect and sustain water resources on one hand and the need to develop and use them on the other.
 Water for the Ecological Reserve is water that must remain in the river and may not be abstracted and hence, results in a reduction in the yield available for supply.
 It is, however, critical to ensure that water resources in the region are able to sustain the intended level of use.
-The study is guided by stakeholder participation and engagement through various platforms such as public meetings and a Project Steering Committee.